 Meanwhile, we convince ourselves that we’re doing these non-great things “just for today” or “just because it’s the busy season” or “because it’s the holidays.”
 It’s been scientifically proven that we chronically underestimate our own alcohol use, spending, and social media use.

 This sounds awful and terrifying, doesn’t it?
 Like a ghost from Christmas future, pointing its bony finger at a calendar and hissing “This.
 This is the date you started “just swinging into Target after work” and now you’ve done it every day for three years.
 You are drowning in throw pillows and credit card debt.”

-Think of your less-than-great habits.
-Imagine you did them every day for three years.
-What would your life look like?
-If you don’t like the way it would look, maybe it’s time to make a change. <3 Click To TweetBut I’m not sharing my weird three-year rule to scare you!
+Think of the things you want but think you don’t have time for.
+Imagine your life in 3 years.
+What will it look like if you don’t take action?
+If you don’t like the way it looks, maybe it’s time to make a change.
+Click To TweetBut I’m not sharing my weird three-year rule to scare you!
 When I saw that sleep study and was forced to confront the impact of my sleep habits, I was finally motivated to make real changes.
 Under eye bags and a coffee addiction weren’t enough.
 Realizing the long term impact of my daily habits was.

 I want to hear from you!
 How do you get yourself to take action on change?
 What’s motivated you to finally break your worst habits?